JamesCDrysdale/HashMapsLesson/hashmaps.md

 - Because we use a full integer object, we can call `toString()` on it.
 (We couldn't if it was a primitive type!)

-- In other languages we are used to seeing the key relate to more than one value.
+- What if we wanted to store more information about our trainer than their years of experience?
+Maybe we want to be able to include any qualifications they have earned or their favourite dog breed.

-- In Java how we do this is by putting a class as a value.
+- We could do this by putting a class as a value.

-- To store favouriteDogBreed and yearsExperience make a person class with instance variables for both, and then pass in a person Object as the value.
+- Make a Trainer class with instance variables for yearsExperience, qualifications and favDogBreed.
+Then pass in a Trainer Object as the value.

 ## Methods